Dollengo/DollOS/README.md

 ## Usage

 To use any command, simply type it in the console prompt.
 For commands that require additional arguments, follow the specified syntax.
+For apps in desktop use only the name.
+- The desktop apps:
+    - DollPyCode
+    - DollNotePad
+    - DollAI
+    - Settings

 Example:
 - .list